Understanding First-Degree Burns

 What Are First-Degree Burns?

-First-degree burns are also known as superficial burns.
-Unlike other, more severe burns, a first-degree burn only affects the top layer of the skin.
+First-degree burns, also known as superficial burns, only affect the top layer of the skin.
 Even so, first-degree burns can affect a wide area of skin and become very painful.
 In general, a first-degree burn requires little to no treatment, though some cases may require you to visit a doctor.

 First-degree burns are recognizable by redness of the skin, pain, and swelling.
 You should not mistake the swelling of a first-degree burn with the formation of blisters, which occurs in second-degree burns.
 A first-degree burn will result in a mild level of pain and swelling.
 Sometimes, skin may peel.
 They tend to heal after several days.